clandrew/wdrp/README.md

 - Plugin has a settings menu for ease of use
 - Changing settings doesn't require re-starting Winamp or the plugin
 - Option to not display currently-playing title
-- Option to show elapse time
+- Option to show elapsed time

 Tested on
 - Winamp version 5.623 (x86)